GregoryRobetertson/now-status/README.md

 While developing, I accidentally committed a `.env` file that contained a **GitHub Personal Access Token**.
 GitHub’s security blocked the push due to **push protection**.

-Here’s exactly how I fixed it in my Codespace:
+Here’s exactly how I fixed it:

 ### ✅ Steps I Took to Fix the Error